Addressing Today's Top Marketing Challenges With D365

 The rise of social and always-on connectivity has altered the buying journey dramatically.
 Content now drives business and sales, with 70% of the buyer's journey completed before a salesperson is even aware of the prospect's interest.
 This reliance on content and messaging before the first sales interaction means sales and marketing must be more aligned sharing insights to ensure marketing can generate the right messaging to drive the prospect through the sales funnel.
 Alignment between both can be made easier with a shared central system such as a marketing automation solution, for all lead and contact information and touchpoints.
-If you would like to read some more tips to help sales and marketing alignment, check out our recent blog on this here.
+If you would like to read some more tips to help sales and marketing alignment, check out our recent blog.

 These are just some of the top challenges facing marketers today that can be helped with the introduction of a marketing automation solution.
 Discover how D365 Marketing can help address these challenges in our recent webinar now available on-demand.